-This is very simple, 90% take home pay sounds too good to be true and… it is.
-The average take home pay under a tax compliant umbrella model is 65 to 70%, anything higher and it is highly likely there is either some tax evasion or at least some very risky tax avoidance going on.
-There shouldn’t be a difference in your take-home pay between umbrella providers, as they all need to make the same necessary deductions of Income Tax, Employer’s NI and Employee’s NI.
+This is very simple, 90 percent take home pay sounds too good to be true and… it is.
+The average take home pay under a tax compliant umbrella model is 65 percent to 70 percent, anything higher and it is highly likely there is either some tax evasion or at least some very risky tax avoidance going on.
+There should not be a difference in your take-home pay between umbrella providers, as they all need to make the same necessary deductions of Income Tax, Employer’s NI and Employee’s NI.

 Further evidence of the government’s attitude towards these schemes is shown with the introduction of the Criminal Finances Act 2017 which came into effect in September 2017.
 This legislation means that if an agency knowingly allows the use of high risk tax schemes, then they can be found criminally liable.